CSCfi/pebbles/doc/source/index.rst

 ===================================

 Pebbles is a tool developed at CSC_ for simple provisioning of resources.
-Pebbles_ is the name of the open source project and the installations should individual names.
+Pebbles_ is the name of the open source project and the installations should have individual names.
 The name of the installation at CSC for example will be called CSC Notebooks.